 February 20, 1942.

-In Australia, Carmichael became the Commanding Officer (C. O.) of the 19th Bombardment Group.
-On February 22-23, 1942 Major Richard H. Carmichael led the first American bombing missions in the South-West Pacific Area that took off
+In Australia, Carmichael became the Commanding Officer (C. O.) of the 19th Bombardment Group (19th BG).
+On February 22, 1942 Major Carmichael led the first American bombing missions in the South-West Pacific Area (SWPA) that began with take off

-On October 15, 1942 Carmichael participated in an award ceremony at Mareeba Airfield with Major General George C. Kenney (C.O., 5th Air Force), Brigadier General Kenneth N. Walker (Commanding General, 5th Bomber Command) to award the Distinguished Flying Cross (DFC) to members of the 19th Bombardment Group.
+On October 15, 1942 Carmichael participated in an award ceremony at Mareeba Airfield with Major General George C. Kenney (C.O., 5th Air Force), Brigadier General Kenneth N. Walker (C. O. 5th Bomber Command) to award the Distinguished Flying Cross (DFC) to members of the 19th Bombardment Group.
 The ceremony was documented by LIFE Magazine photographer George Strock.